amw/jpeg_camera/README.md

 - Manage and upload multiple snapshots at once.
 You don't have to wait for the first upload to finish before capturing the next image.
 This means you can take a few shots in a short interval.
+- You can get snapshots for display outside the camera container in browsers that support `canvas` element - even when using Flash fallback.
 - Allows you to retry failed uploads.
 - Easily read server response text and code after upload.
 - Send CSRF tokens to secure your user's session from [Cross-site request